 10-Day Wildlife Explorer Program

 Experience life in the wild as you backpack the Pacific Crest Trail (PCT) and collaborate with professional wildlife biologists on groundbreaking research.
-Assess the health of wildlife communities and master the techniques for surveying birds, reptiles, mammals, and amphibians.
+Assess the health of wildlife communities and learn the techniques for surveying birds, mammals, and other wildlife.

 We have separate groups for High School students (ages 14-18) and College students (over 18).